sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - Create a personal GitHub account (if you don't have one yet)
   - Create "pal-tracker" repository
   - Make sure you have unzipped the `pal-tracker.zip` under `workspace` directory
-  - Go to `pal-tracker` directory
+  - Go to local `pal-tracker` directory
   - Execute `git remote add origin <url>`
   - Execute `git push origin master --tags`

 ## Bootstrap the application

 - ??
 How do you compare different branches and tags using Github?
+  (Use IntelliJ instead)

 - Why do we say the following?

   ```
-  Make sure to use File > Open to open your Gradle project rather than using the import feature.
+  Make sure to use File > Open to open your Gradle project
+  rather than using the import feature.
   ```

-- If the test works at the command line but fails within IntelliJ using bootRun task, make sure you set the Gradle Test Runner under setting (??
-With Spring Boot 2.2, this could cause a problem)
+- If the test works at the command line but fails within IntelliJ using bootRun task, make sure you set the Gradle Test Runner under setting
+  (This is now automatically set in recent version of IntelliJ)

 - If you are using STS, try to verify your yml file syntax with `http://www.yamllint.com/`